ObjCtrl-2.5D: Training-free Object Control with Camera Poses: More Details about 2D Trajectories to 3D

 \section{More Details about 2D Trajectories to 3D}

 In this work, ObjCtrl-2.5D extends 2D trajectories to 3D by utilizing depth information, \(\mathbf{D_c}\), extracted from the conditional image \(\mathbf{I_c}\).
 The depth \(d^i\) of each trajectory point \((x^i, y^i)\) is determined by the corresponding depth value \(\mathbf{D_c}(x^i, y^i)\).
-When the trajectory spans both the foreground object and the background, significant depth variations may occur between consecutive points, as shown in Figure~\ref{fig:2d_to_3d} (a).
+When the trajectory spans both the foreground object and the background, significant depth variations may occur between consecutive points, as shown in Fig.~\ref{fig:2d_to_3d} (a).
 This can result in abrupt changes in object movement along the trajectory.
 To address this, we smooth the 3D trajectory by analyzing its gradient, defined as $grad = d^i - d^{i-1}, i \in [1, N-1]$, and computing the standard deviation of the gradient, $grad_{std}=\mathbf{std}(grad)$.
 If $grad_{std} > \theta$, the depth \(d^i\) is reset to the initial depth \(d^0\).
 In this work, we set \(\theta = 0.2\).

-To prevent such issues, we recommend drawing the trajectory directly on the depth image, as shown in Figure~\ref{fig:2d_to_3d}, which inherently provides smoother depth transitions ((b) and (c)) and avoids the abrupt changes shown in (a).
+To prevent such issues, we recommend drawing the trajectory directly on the depth image, as shown in Fig.~\ref{fig:2d_to_3d} (b) and (c), which inherently provides smoother depth transitions and avoids the abrupt changes shown in (a).
 Additionally, unlike previous methods such as DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything}, which require trajectories to start specifically from the target object, ObjCtrl-2.5D offers greater flexibility.
-Trajectories can be drawn anywhere on the depth image, ensuring a suitable depth value for each point. \textbf{This flexibility is achieved because the trajectory in ObjCtrl-2.5D serves only to indicate object motion and is ultimately transformed into spatially independent camera poses.} Object-specific motion is then implemented using the merged mask introduced by the Layer Control Module in ObjCtrl-2.5D.
+This is because ObjCtrl-2.5D uses object masks to indicate the moving target, while the trajectory serves solely to specify the movement direction.
+Consequently, trajectories in ObjCtrl-2.5D can be drawn anywhere on the depth image, allowing for the assignment of appropriate depth values at each point (Fig.~\ref{fig:2d_to_3d} (c)).